Displaying items by tag: SEAPLM

 After a week of regional discussions in Malacca on foundational learning, the momentum continued in Putrajaya, Malaysia with the Country-Level Strategic Workshop under SEA-PLM’s initiative 2: Evidence to policy linkages on 5 - 6 May.

 Following the successful implementation of 15th SEA-PLM Regional Steering Committee and the Foundational Learning Forum, the workshop contributes to Malaysia’s efforts to transform learning outcomes through data driven education reforms.
 During the workshop, the national teams and the SEA-PLM Regional Secretariat engaged in in-depth discussions on the work plan to identify opportunities and areas for improvement in foundational learning in the country.
-These discussions followed the successful implementation of the 2024 main survey, with results set to be published towards the end of the year.
+These discussions followed the review of the successful implementation of the 2024 main survey, with results set to be published towards the end of the year.

 Her Excellency Ms. Fadhlina Sidek, Minister of Education Malaysia, joined the high-level dialogue on the first day of the meeting

-The workshop opened with a high-level dialogue between the SEA-PLM Regional Secretariat and her Excellency Ms. Fadhlina Sidek, Minister of Education Malaysia.
+The workshop opened with a high-level dialogue between the SEA-PLM Regional Secretariat and Her Excellency Ms. Fadhlina Sidek, Minister of Education Malaysia.
 The dialogue put a spotlight on Malaysia’s successful implementation of the SEA-PLM 2024 Main Survey.

 With participation from key departments across the Ministry of Education, education officials, technical experts, and national partners, the workshop dived deeply into 2024 preliminary results, highlighted key trends, and planned collaborative actions.
 The workshop discussed translating this compelling evidence into practical reforms that strengthen foundational skills in reading and mathematics for all students in Malaysia.